How it all works

-Wonder how a radio scanner works?
+Wonder how does a radio scanner work?
 Radio scanners can be portable, with rechargeable batteries or desktops, like normal radio.
 Scanners are popular with consumers.

-With the high demand for NASCAR races, many people use scanners at automatic racing events to combat communication between the driver and the crew in the races.
+With the high demand for NASCAR races, people use scanners at racing events to monitor communication between the driver and the crew in the races.
 In a typical race, there are hundreds of frequencies in use.
-Each team has two or three frequencies, although all who control the race, the organization of sanctions, the medical staff, the fire and the track and many others have frequencies throughout the race.
+Each team has two or three frequencies.
+Other organization the medical staff, the fire and the track have frequencies throughout the race.

 Many models receive NOAA weather radio.
 This can be a very useful feature during tornadoes or hurricanes that are pending.
-Search button: Starts the scanner in a continuous loop between two frequency limits, finding unknown frequencies within a certain range.
 The searches are usually the same automatic increments as the Federal Communications Commission (FCC) for the frequency band being searched.
 Scanners cannot search the frequency bands assigned to cell phone outgoing calls.
-The controls of a radio scanner may vary, but almost all have the following:

 Silencer: this is an adjustable control that keeps the speaker without sound (silent and static) when a station does not transmit.
 It works if the radio is scanning, searching or pouring manually through stored frequencies.
 CB radios also have this control.

 WX button: this is common in some new models.
-This button generally scans a series of factory-written frequencies that receive NOAA weather transmission reports throughout the country.
+This button scans a series of factory-written frequencies that receive NOAA weather transmission reports.

 Numeric keypad: used to enter frequencies or together with the “Limit” button, which is used to enter upper and lower search ranges between two frequencies.
-The pad also allows you to enter frequencies found during a search.
+I will enter the frequency using the pad found during a search.
 The most expensive models store the frequencies obtained during searches.

 Hand button: allows the user phase phases stored in the scanner.
 Modern scanners have between 100 and 300 routes to store frequencies in the built-in memory.
 More models are even more expensive.